 Intellectual Property in Fashion: Case Studies

-Nowadays, Intellectual Property in fashion is getting bold!
+Nowadays, intellectual property in fashion is getting bold!

 Intellectual Property in Fashion: Case no. 1: Puma v.
 Forever 21

-According to Puma’s suit, which was filed in the U.S. District Court for the Central District of California, the Los Angeles-based fast fashion brand has copied three of the most prominent footwear designs from Rihanna’s collection for Puma in attempts to “trade on the substantial goodwill of Puma, Rihanna, and the Fenty shoes.”
+According to Puma’s suit, which was filed in the US District Court for the Central District of California, the Los Angeles-based fast fashion brand has copied three of the most prominent footwear designs from Rihanna’s collection for Puma in attempts to “trade on the substantial goodwill of Puma, Rihanna, and the Fenty shoes.”

 - The “casually knotted fabric bow with pointed endings atop a lined side strap that extends to the base of the sandal” for the Bow Slide.

 This is noteworthy as it is one of the first – if not the first – cases to put the Supreme Court’s new separability test to use.
-It will be interesting – and telling – to see how the U.S. District Court for the Central District of California, a court that sees a fair amount of fashion cases, applies it (assuming the case is not dismissed (as Forever 21 recently moved for) and/or the parties do not settle before trial, that is).
+It will be interesting – and telling – to see how the US District Court for the Central District of California, a court that sees a fair amount of fashion cases, applies it (assuming the case is not dismissed (as Forever 21 recently moved for) and/or the parties do not settle before trial, that is).

 Intellectual Property in Fashion: Case no. 2: Louis Vuitton Malletier v.
 Haute Diggity Dog